AdobeDocs/campaign.en/help/automation/workflow/workflow-life-cycle.md

 The characters **574 -Ok** displayed above the transition following the **Delivery** activity mean that the delivery preparation has targeted 574 recipients and that the operation was completed successfully.
 This information, which is added to the transitions when they are executed, is computed by the activities that process data.

 The workflow is started and is waiting for an operator belonging to the group specified in the **Approval** activity to make a decision.
-The operators belonging to the group and who have an email address or mobile telephone number are notified.
+The operators belonging to the group and who have an email address or mobile number are notified.

 For more on how to monitor you workflows, refer to [this section](monitor-workflow-execution.md).